Caste system in India: Sanskritisation

 Sanskritisation is often aimed to claim the Varna status of Brahmin or Kshatriyas, the two prestigious Varna of the Vedic-age Varna system.
-One of the main examples of that is various non-elite pastoral communities like Ahir, Gopa, Ahar, Goala etc. who adopted the Yadav word as part of a Sanskritisation effort to gain upward mobility in society during late 19th century to early 20th century.
+One of the main examples of that is various non-elite pastoral communities like Ahir, Gopa, Ahar, Goala etc. who adopted the Yadav word as part of a Sanskritisation effort to gain upward mobility in society during the late 19th century to early 20th century.
 Similar attempts were made by communities which were historically classed as non-elite tillers like Kurmi and various communities like Koeri, Murao, Nai etc. from the late 19th century onwards through their caste organisations by claiming higher social status.
 The spread of Sanskritisation under British rule saw a significant boost.
 The attempts at Sanskritisation by the lower-castes before British rule were resisted by the upper-castes.

 According to Jaffrelot, the formation of Caste associations was a by-product of enumeration of caste in censuses undertaken by the British regime.
 Herbert Hope Risley, a colonial administrator who served as the census commissioner, decided to categorise castes in their local context and rank them accordingly into a Varna.
 This led to the creation of advocacy groups that sought upward mobility of their social and Varna status through sanskritisation.
 The Castes such as Kurmis, Gadariyas, Kachi, Jatavs, Lodhs and Ahirs underwent sanskritisation in order to claim Kshatriya status.
 Kalwar caste is traditionally involved into distillation and selling of liquor, but around the start of the 20th century, various organisations related to the caste sought to redefine the image of their community through this process.